isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

                                 +---------------------------+

-Each branch server's configuration comprises a set of subnets appropriate for the branch server.
-Different branch servers serve different subnets.
-The central server's configuration comprises all subnets of the branch servers so that it can respond to the DHCP traffic directed to any of the failing branch servers.
-The subnets in the central server must be grouped into relationships like in the snippet below:
+Each branch server's configuration comprises a set of subnets appropriate for the branch server; different branch servers serve different subnets.
+The central server's configuration includes all subnets of the branch servers, so that it can respond to DHCP traffic directed to any branch servers that fail.
+The subnets in the central server must be grouped into relationships as in the snippet below:

 .. code-block:: json